FNScence/CSAFAP-config-package/README.md

   > s ... sensitivity (we're using s = 1.0)
   >
   > m_yaw ... adjust your mouse sensitivity only on the X axis (we're using m_yaw = 0.022)
+  >
+  > **Note:** If you want to include custom line-ups, because we are now (since v.2.15) zeroing the vertical viewangle at -89° instead of at 0°, you need to add `+4045.45454545` to your calculated pitch value.

 - Q10: The radio tiles are empty.
 How to get the text working?
   > Make sure to follow step 2 of the installtion instruction, by copying the `csgo`-folder from the `csafap`-directory, to your game's installation path.